top of page

 Medications to treat acute uric acid flares

-Figure 13 In the acute phase, the affected joint ( here, the 1st MTP joint of the right foot) is swollen, red, and most often very painful.
-Remember: this is not a bacterial infection, and antibiotics are not indicated.copyright: Hermann Frieske , Univ.
+Figure 13.
+In the acute phase, the affected joint (here, the 1st MTP joint of the right foot) is swollen, red, and typically very painful.
+Remember: this is not a bacterial infection, and antibiotics are not indicated.
+Copyright: Hermann Frieske , Univ.
 Giessen.

-Since this chapter primarily focuses on treating gout-related ulcerations, we will not go into detail about the medications used to manage gout.
-However, since many doctors are unsure of what to do in an acute gout attack, we will discuss some principles here.
+Since this chapter primarily focuses on treating gout-related ulcers, we will not delve into the details of the medications used to manage gout.
+However, since many doctors are unsure of how to manage an acute gout attack, we will discuss some key principles here.
 In summary, NSAIDs are often used to alleviate some of the acute symptoms of the attack.
 Remember that gout leads to inflammation of the tissues, so it makes sense to use anti-inflammatory drugs to counteract this process.
-Previously Cholcicine was routinely used- this is a small-spectrum NSAID, but it has some drawbacks, and primarily other NSAIDs like Voltaren, Ibumetin, or Indometacine are used today.
+Previously, Cholcicine was routinely used- this is a small-spectrum NSAID, but it has some drawbacks, and primarily other NSAIDs like Voltaren, Ibumetin, or Indometacine are used today.
 Be aware that NSAIDs interact with several different medications, and many elderly have contraindications against NSAIDS ( chronic heart disease or kidney disease, for example).
 A study from 2016 by Rainert et al. found that orally administered prednisolone alone gave significantly fewer complications than the NSAID Indometacine.
 Some authors, therefore, suggest treating acute attacks with, for example, 30mg Prednisolone x 1 for about five days.
 This can be combined with Paracetamol and NSAIDS if the patient has no contraindications.
-Salicylic acid should be avoided when possible as this reduces the renal secretion of uric acid.
+Salicylic acid should be avoided when possible, as this reduces the renal secretion of uric acid.
 Diuretics of the Thiazide group should also be avoided.
 Newer anti-inflammatory drugs are being developed that may change the way we treat acute gout flares in the future.

 Injections with corticosteroids directly into joints can be used in severe cases.
 This is a sterile technique as it is of utmost importance not to introduce bacteria and other microorganisms into the joint space.
-It is easier to inject a joint with a bigger joint like the knee, for example.
-It may be very difficult to inject into the small joints of the toes and fingers, especially when the joint is deformed and destructed by the disease.
+It is easier to inject a larger joint, such as the knee, for example.
+It may be challenging to inject into the small joints of the toes and fingers, especially when the joints are deformed and damaged by the disease.

-Prednisolone and NSAIDS alleviate the inflammation, but they have no impact on the uric acid themselves.
-To reduce uric acid levels, medications like Allopurinol and Probenecid are utilized.
+Prednisolone and NSAIDS alleviate the inflammation, but they have no impact on the uric acid itself.
+To reduce uric acid levels, medications such as allopurinol and Probenecid are used.
 Note: never start with one of these drugs alone under an acute attack - they will worsen the symptoms initially as they can paradoxically increase the deposit of crystals at the start of the treatment!
-It is, therefore, usually wise to start the inflammatory treatment with prednisolone/ NSAIDS first for a few days until the inflammation has begun to calm down and only then start the other medications.
+It is, therefore, usually wise to start the inflammatory treatment with prednisolone/ NSAIDS first for a few days until the inflammation has begun to calm down, and only then start the other medications.

 References: